 Please remember that to be considered a registered, active and contributing parishioner, one has to not only register but financially contribute to the parish by means of electronic funds transfer or by dropping your donation in specially provided envelopes.
 The envelope system tracks both Mass attendance and giving.
-We have parishioners who sometimes find themselves for short or longer periods unable to give, but they still drop their envelope in the basket, to show that they were here.
+We have parishioners who sometimes find themselves unable to give at times, but they still drop their envelope in the basket, to show that they were here.
 Every year, we look at those who are registered in the parish, and if there is no discernible activity via Eoffering, Venmo or envelopes, they are reduced to Inactive status.
 This is also important so that the Diocese does not assess OLHC for Inactive parishioners.
 Each week we receive about $100-$130 in loose cash.
 If you would like to be a member, please use the offering envelope provided and write your name and address on it.
 We will send you a Census Form and get you officially registered.

 Sundays and Holy Days of Obligation

 •The Third Commandment is “Remember the sabbath day, to keep it holy.”

 •Baptized Christians are consecrated to worship Christ.
 The baptismal seal enables and commits Christians to serve God by a vital participation in the holy liturgy of the Church.